 How We Chose the Best Online Pilates Certifications

 If you search the internet, every organization will tell you why they’re the best choice, but we like to keep things real and transparent.
-We’ll be assessing each program based on the following criteria:
+We assessed each program based on the following criteria:

 - Organization and program credibility – Is the certification offered by a well-known and respected organization, or was it thrown together by someone on the internet looking to make money?

 - Curriculum – Is the curriculum in-depth or surface-level?
-How does it stack up to in-person training options?
-Do you need a background in fitness, or can you come in with no prior experience?
+How does it compare to in-person training options?
+Do you need a background in fitness, or can you jump in with no prior experience?

 - Format – Is the course easy to follow and use?
 Does it accommodate different learning styles?